MySQL slow query log — 6 steps to identify and fix performance issues

 log_queries_not_using_indexes = 1

-log_queries_not_using_indexes catches queries that skip indexes entirely, even if they finish quickly on small tables — those same queries will become a problem as the table grows.
+log_queries_not_using_indexes catches queries that skip indexes entirely, even if they finish quickly on small tables—those same queries will become a problem as the table grows.

 After editing the config file, restart MySQL for the settings to take effect.

-Step 2: Set the right threshold
+Step 2: Set the Right Threshold

 The default long_query_time is 10 seconds, which is too high for most applications.
 A query that takes 10 seconds is already causing visible problems.